lirx-js/core/src/documentation/tutorial/08-notifications.md

 This choice is due to a simple observation: most Observables do not have a final state.
 They just send values until we unsubscribe, so a `complete` or `error` is unnecessary.
-Having such states, impact negatively RxJS: the bundle size is increased, end the overall performances are decreased.
+Having such states, impact negatively RxJS: the bundle size is increased, and the overall performances are decreased.

 Moreover, some *Observables* may want to emit more than this 3 *events*: we may imagine an XHR Observable which emits an `upload-progress` and `download-progress` *events*.